juanpoch/PortSwigger_Academy/Authentication/Other_authentication_mecanisms/Password_reset_poisoning_via_middleware.md

 ### Click on the link provided in the email:
 ![image](https://github.com/user-attachments/assets/d2ebabb0-b7cc-4e3d-b7b4-5345f4a8f46b)

-**Note:** We can see that the server constructs the "reset link" using the `Host` header value:

-https://0a2f00ae043060bb82564d82004c006e.web-security-academy.net/.
-Then, we can try to trick the server by injecting the X-Forwarded-Host header.
+We can see that the server constructs the "reset link" using the `Host` header value, for example, "https://0a2f00ae043060bb82564d82004c006e.web-security-academy.net/".
+We can attempt to trick the server by injecting the `X-Forwarded-Host` header.
+If the server prioritizes the `X-Forwarded-Host` header over the `Host` header, it would use the malicious value provided in the `X-Forwarded-Host` header to construct the reset link.

 ---